This One Thing Will Be More Scarce than New B2B Sales Jobs

 Sales isn’t immune to this phenomenon, either.
 People tend to think because sales requires face-to-face meetings and relationship building, it is less at risk for automation than, say, accounting.
-Though this may be partially true, companies are spending great amounts of time and money working to push more and more of the traditional sales cycle online so human interactions can take place deeper into the sales funnel.
+Though this may be partially true, companies are spending vast amounts of time and money working to push more and more of the traditional sales cycle online so human interactions can take place more in-depth into the sales funnel.

 Customers, too, are helping this along by doing more independent research before engaging with a provider.
 It’s foolish to think this won’t have a significant impact on staffing requirements.
 And, when it does, sales jobs will be harder to find and even harder to secure when they are found.